coadordecoffee/stock-analysis/README.md

 # stock-analysis
-Stock Analysis project in Java.
+Stock Analysis with file reading and min, max and mean aggregation project in Java.